Jerron Wishom

 Jerron Romalas Wishom (born March 1, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Louisiana Tech Bulldogs and was signed by the Houston Texans as an undrafted free agent in 2005.

 Wishom was also a member of the Green Bay Packers, San Francisco 49ers, Minnesota Vikings, Dallas Cowboys, Montreal Alouettes, Saskatchewan Roughriders, New Orleans VooDoo and Dallas Vigilantes.

-Early years
+Early life

 Jerron graduated from Lutcher High School in Lutcher, LA in 2000.